philzook58/philzook58.github.io/_posts/2019-04-02-proving-addition-is-commutative-in-haskell-using-singletons.markdown

 We can prove a couple facts about equality.
 First off that it is a symmetric relation.
-If $latex a = b$ then $latex b = a$.
+If $ a = b$ then $ b = a$.